TrustFlow

 What makes TrustFlow different

-• Demo-driven validation: a car-rental simulation demonstrates end-to-end fund movement across event states.
+• Demo-driven validation: a car-rental simulation proves end-to-end execution → settlement, including disputes.

 Demo validation